iTwin/itwinjs-core/docs/dev/PULL_REQUESTS.md

 # Creating a Pull Request

-Developers who can't have their code reviewed by ECPresentation team should only push changes using *pull requests*.
+Developers should only push changes using *pull requests*.
 Below are the instructions on how to create one.

 1. Create a new branch locally: